Isha-Dhore09/hotstar_sql_project/README.md

 Using SQL, we’ll analyze the dataset, extract valuable insights, and present findings that could help business decisions—whether it's about improving recommendations, expanding content, or understanding viewer preferences.

+## The data for this project is sourced from the Kaggle dataset: